amos/amos-js/README.md

 - Raw payment details are submitted from the iframe directly to Amos-controlled infrastructure.
 - Your backend only creates payment intents (or setup intents) and returns a short-lived token used to continue the iframe flow.
 - `confirmPaymentIntent` / `confirmSetupIntent` sends the token back to the iframe to complete confirmation; it does not pass full payment method payloads through your app server.
-- In express flows (e.g. Google Pay), the iframe component handles payment data exchange and only asks your server to create a payment intent token.
+- In express flows (e.g. Google Pay, Apple Pay), the iframe component handles payment data exchange and only asks your server to create a payment intent token.

 In short, your app orchestrates the payment flow, while sensitive payment data stays within Amos-controlled components and APIs.